AAlon/ros2-performance/performances/experiments/crystal/pub_sub_memory/XRCE/README.md

 ### Micro XRCE DDS

 Preliminary results using MicroROS: https://micro-ros.github.io/

+* **Installation:** at the time of testing, only the `develop` branch supported ROS2 Crystal.
+You'd need to follow the instructions at [the wiki](https://github.com/micro-ROS/micro-ROS-doc/blob/develop/Installation/Linux_WSBuild%26Install.md), but in step 2 ("**Import Micro-ROS packages**") - instead of getting the .repos files from `master`, get them from `develop`.
-* Note: at the moment this framework does not measure the resources consumed by the uROS agent, so this is not the whole picture.
-I anticipate the overall resources would still be significantly lower but we'll need to make some adjustments and rerun the experiment.
+* **Note:** at the moment, this performance framework does not measure the resources consumed by the uROS agent, so this is not the whole picture.
+We'll need to make some adjustments and rerun the experiment if we want to compare apples to apples.
 #### only_subs, 4mb
 ```
 source env.sh